LINDA WERTHEIMER, HOST:

 This is WEEKEND EDITION from NPR News.
 I'm Linda Wertheimer.

 Heart disease is the most common cause of death in the Western world.
 More than a third of Americans will die from it.
 To treat the disease, 30 million people in this country now take a powerful class of drug called statins, which lower cholesterol, wiping out one of the risk factors.
 Statins are now the most prescribed medication in the world.
 But not without controversy.
 A small number of people experience side effects from statins, and some research suggests they are overprescribed.

 NISSEN: Certainly, statins are enormous.
-They are more controversy of than they should be.
-We have high quality clinical research trials involving several hundred thousand patients.
+They are more controversial than they should be.
+We have high-quality clinical research trials involving several hundred thousand patients.
 And in most high-risk populations, they lower the risk of a heart attack, stroke or death by anywhere from 25 to 35 percent.

 WERTHEIMER: What about the side effects?

 NISSEN: Serious side effects are very rare, fortunately.
 What is not quite so rare is aching of muscles or even a little bit of muscle weakness.
 It's not serious but it can be severe enough that patients will complain of it and they won't want to take the drugs.

 WERTHEIMER: Now, this drug is the most prescribed drug in the United States.
 Is that a good thing?
 Should so many people be taking it?